arunthakurGithub/public-fall23-aveerasa/HW2-cleaning.md

 There are a couple entries where multiple pets are in the same entry.
 Make a decision on how to handle these cases and document it in your report.

-*Caution:* This is a large, messy dataset.
-Clean the data as well as you can, with an eye towards being able to answer the questions in Part 2, but you are not expected to fully clean the entire dataset.

 In your report, explain the steps you took to clean the data.
 Include screenshots, GREL statements, etc. as needed to clearly document what you did.
 If you did any manual cleaning, note that and explain why you did this manually.
 Include enough detail so that I am convinced that you understand how to use OpenRefine.